-The aim of the study was twofold: to explore attitudes of different generations towards aging; to offer a better understanding of those tagged as ‘seniors’ by society.
+The aim of the study was twofold: to explore attitudes of different generations towards ageing; to offer a better understanding of those tagged as ‘seniors’ by society.

 The representative sample of those polled in Serbia had 1,000 participants aged over 18, while part of the study focused on the over-55s, with a total of 500 respondents in that group.

 “Aging is not something that only older people think about.
-Aging is an inevitable process that all generations and people face, wherever and however they live.
+Ageing is an inevitable process that all generations and people face, wherever and however they live.
 The pressures of feeling and looking youthful have never been greater.
-This study shows us the way people see old age and aging, how their attitudes change as they grow older, what they do to slow the aging process, what they might regret in the future, how Serbia differs from the rest of the world in that sense, and many other things.
-This topic has never before been studied in this manner, and the results give us a new perspective of aging and our attitude towards it,” says Željka Mićić, research and development manager at McCann Beograd.
+This study shows us the way people see old age and ageing, how their attitudes change as they grow older, what they do to slow the ageing process, what they might regret in the future, how Serbia differs from the rest of the world in that sense, and many other things.
+This topic has never before been studied in this manner, and the results give us a new perspective of ageing and our attitude towards it,” says Željka Mićić, research and development manager at McCann Beograd.

 Financial worries are the number one problem among older people in Serbia, followed by problems related to their children and grandchildren

-Thanks to this study, McCann discovered several facts about aging:
+Thanks to this study, McCann discovered several facts about ageing:

 1. We are not looking forward to old age

-In Serbia, people in their 20s and 30s are the least worried about the aging process and think about old age the least, as they view it as being too far in the future.
-However, as we grow older we are less indifferent towards aging, experiencing more worry and fear.
+In Serbia, people in their 20s and 30s are the least worried about the ageing process and think about old age the least, as they view it as being too far in the future.
+However, as we grow older we are less indifferent towards ageing, experiencing more worry and fear.